Disney’s All-Star Music Resort Review

 Transportation

 We never waited more than nine minutes for a bus during this stay.
-Some might argue that the All-Star Resorts are far from everything or take forever because they stop at each resort.
+Some might argue that the All-Star Resorts are far from everything or that the buses take forever because they stop at each resort.

-Our experience (we track the times) is that they are not significantly farther away than most other resorts.
-Also–they do not always stop at the other resorts.
+In our experience (we track the times), they are not significantly farther away than most other resorts.
+Also, they do not always stop at the other resorts.
+(Get a copy of our All-Star Music Bus Travel Times here.)

 *A separate bus stop is provided for anyone taking an airport shuttle to and from the airport.
 Disney does not provide those services, and they are an additional cost.